redxaxder/7DRL2023/plans.md

       - 2. location of this character in the connection graph and this character's "saturation" (proportion of ON neighbors)
-      - 3. recalcitrance
+      - 3. resolve
-      - character's corrupt/honest state
+      - character's corrupt/honest state}}}

-  - connection graph screen
-    - use kinematic system
-    - edges are springs
-    - vertices repel each other
-    - each NPC has their portrait inside a circle
-      - the circle has a BLUE/RED halo depending on they support or oppose
+third pass:
-    - each NPC a bar above and below
+  - NPC names
-      - blue bar and red bar
-    - if their RECALCITRANCE is known, they have a black line through the bars
-    - show percentage on each bar
+    - list of fixed names
+    - list of name elements per faction
+    - first names, last names, de la
+    - [ john, carl, freiderich ]
+    - [ schnitzel, sandwich, wellington ]
+    - particle: faction -> particle
+        von
+        de la
+        de
+    - [ Berlin, Vienna, Whateversville ]
+    - seperate list per faction
+      - first name list
+      - last name list
+      - location list
+      - 5 factions (english, french, german, russian, spanish)
+      - 15 lists
   - player abilities
     - action of dihedral group on player ability
-    - swap parnter
-    - pickpocket/plant
-    - ditch partner
+    - pilfer
+  - victory / defeat screen
-    - twirl
+    - show epilogue
-      - makes partner IMPRESSIVE, forming connections
-      - requires high GRACE level
-      - does not decay grace

-third pass:
+fourth pass:
+  - player abilities
+    - pick an ability to start with
     - ability unlocks
     - swap/introduce
-    - pickpocket
     - twirl
     - trip
     - start game with a random ability
     - after each of first three nights, gain random ability
       - but choose among activation sequences
       - upgrade popup like in orcish fury
-  - investigate (learn facts about multiple targets at range)
+    - after each of next three nights, choose an ability to upgrade
+      - bind an additional activation sequnce to it
+      - there is a choice of multiple sequences to use

   - NPCs
     - marriages
     - alliances
     - grudges
     - traits
+      - gossipy
+      - duelist
+      - reflexes
     - visible on NPC display
     - unlockable as INTEL
     - faction
     - at the start of the game, there is a clique for each faction

-  - player ability:
-    - trip an NPC
-      - embarasses the npc
-      - other NPCs that can see them break connection
-      - bodies will occlude this

-fourth pass:
-  - pick an ability to start with
-  - after each of next three nights, choose an ability to upgrade
-    - bind an additional activation sequnce to it
-    - there is a choice of multiple sequences to use

 misc additions:
   - display time remaining in current dance
+  - legit sprites
+    - for the NPCs
+    - for the floor / walls
   - display recent STEPS of NPC
   - national flags
   - portraits
-  - animate ire generation
+  - animate SUSPICION generation
     - red flash?
+    - moving particle?
   - animate contagion
     - colored balls move from neighbors
     - look at ncase crowds sim
+  - music
+    - stop music when dance ends
+    - start music when dance starts
+    - [TODO: put list of first-pass songs here]
+  - NPC intel: there is a list of which dances they will/won't attend
+  - difficulty options:
+    - no opposing NPCs, no alliances/grudges
+    - some opposing NPCs, some alliances/grudges
+    - key NPCs have extra alliances
+    - extra opposition

 ambitious extras:
+  - choice of which dance to go to each night
+    - different NPCs will be present at the different dances
+    - the dances have different numbers of attendees (say 12 and 8?)
   - missions?

+possible writing stuff:
+  - scrolling prologue on title screen?
+  - epilogue
+    - what if you won
+    - what if you lost
+    - what if you got caught up in a scandal AND lost
+    - what if you got caught up in a scandal AND won
+      - what if it was a duel
+  - blurbs for NPCs
+    - these show up on the info pane for that NPC
+  - blurbs between days
+    - backstory that shows up during day transitions
+    - some stuff that reacts to how the game is going
+  - text for the following events:
+    - connection restored due to alliance
+    - connection broken due to grudge
+    - NPC changing opinion
+      - YES -> NO
+      - YES -> NEUTRAL
+      - NO -> YES
+      - NO -> NEUTRAL
+      - NEUTRAL -> YES
+      - NEUTRAL -> NO
+  - text for triggered SCANDAL
+  - what is the plot?
+    - the austrian emperor had a spymaster doing exactly what we're talking about
+      - spymaster named franz joseph von hager or something
+        - it was illegal to spy in certain locations
+      - emperor named freidrich iii or something
+    - is the player the spymaster?
+    - does the player work for the spymaster?
+    - is the spymaster mentioned, and how?
+       - as the narrator?
+    - player is spymaster's nephew?
+       - you are not austrian
+         - this is the reason you were called in
+         - from the new world?

 notes on CONTAGION mechanic: